What is Immunotherapy?

 The immune system is the body’s defense against disease as it recognizes and destroys any foreign material that could cause harm.
 In some instances, the immune system can recognize cancer cells as abnormal and kill them; in others, the cancer evades the immune system wreaking havoc in our bodies.

 In recent years, some of the most promising advances in cancer research involve immunotherapies – treatments that use the immune system to fight diseases like cancer.
-By finding new ways to help the immune system recognize cancer cells and strengthen its response to destroy them, researchers are looking for long-lasting solutions to cure cancer.
+By finding new ways to help the immune system recognize cancer cells – specifically in solid tumors, and strengthen its response to destroy them, researchers are looking for long-lasting solutions to cure cancer.

 NFCR Research Highlights